dendronhq/dendron-site/vault/dendron.topic.seeds.md

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/seeds.png)

 Seeds represent existing knowledge out in the world.
-A seed could be a wikipedia article, a github repo, or an arbitrary website.
+A seed could be a Wikipedia article, a GitHub repo, or an arbitrary website.

 You can use a **Dendron Seed** to ingest data from existing sources and import them into your vault.
 Data ingestion is also referred to as **planting**.